 There are heavy-duty steering wheel locks and hand brake locks, you can apply a plastic window tint (this can help security because a smashed window will remain in place, rather than break up), lockable fuel filler caps and locking wheel nuts (which fall under Thatcham's Category 4 classification) are all relatively cheap ways to deter opportunistic thieves.
 It might seem like a cheap option, but adding stickers that warn that tools aren’t left in the vehicle overnight are worth considering.

 It's vital to protect the contents of your van, but try not to forget that there are other parts of your van that are valuable to thieves.
 Catalytic converters are attractive to thieves because of the precious metals that are contained within them, and this kind of theft is on the rise as a result.
 Thieves simply jack up a vehicle and use cutting equipment to slice through the exhaust on either side of the cat to remove it.

 Vans and high-riding pick-up trucks are particularly vulnerable to attack, because their added ground clearance means the catalytic converter is easier to get to.
 Thankfully, there are firms that offer anti-theft devices for catalysers, and it’s well worth having one installed on your van.

 6. Use your van locks

 All of this security is only any good if you actually use it.
-It might sound obvious but lock your van when you're leaving it, even if you're just walking from the garage forecourt to the shop to pay for your fuel - opportunist thieves don't need to be asked twice if they want to get into an unlocked van.
-You need to check that all the windows are shut and doors are locked every time you leave your van, and if you're leaving it for a longer period, then use all of the extra security measures you've invested in.
+It might sound obvious, but lock your van when you're leaving it, even if you're just walking from a garage forecourt to the shop to pay for fuel - opportunist thieves don't need to be asked twice if they want to get into an unlocked van.
+You need to check that all of the windows are shut and doors are locked every time you leave your van, and if you're leaving it for a longer period, then use all of the extra security measures that you've invested in.